 Cheesy Veggie Quinoa Bites

-Cheesy veggie quinoa bites make delicious, healthy after school snacks or simple gluten free appetizers.
+Cheesy Veggie Quinoa Bites make delicious, healthy after school snacks or simple gluten free appetizers.
 Easy to make and the recipe can be customized to whatever you have on hand in the fridge!
-It’s hard to find quinoa recipes for kids, at least my kids, but these quinoa bites are the perfect healthy snack or side dish recipe with plenty of vegetables, whole grains, and protein.
+It’s hard to find quinoa recipes for kids, but these quinoa bites are the perfect healthy snack or side dish recipe with plenty of vegetables, whole grains, and protein.
 My kids couldn’t keep their fingers off of this easy muffin tin recipe.

 This post was written several years ago, but it all still holds true, except my big guys is now in second grade and the little one will be off to Kindergarten in the fall.
 I thank everyone close to me – my friends and family – and those whom I have never met before that read my blog, make my recipes, and allow me to keep doing a job a love, building a business of my own, while being able to have the flexibility to be there for my family.
 Thank you all!